Operation Robson: Operation

 At the flying-off position, low clouds and heavy squalls reduced visibility, prompting Vian to postpone the launch twenty minutes.
 The operation finally began at 0636.
 One of Indomitable′s Avengers crashed into the sea after takeoff, but its crew escaped unscathed.
 The other Avengers and the escort force departed from the fleet at 0715, and the strike Corsairs took off shortly after.
 The strike force ran into a barrier of clouds as they approached the Sumatran coast.
 Strike Leader Stuart advanced through a gap in the clouds to inspect the target but was unable to locate it.
 The strike was diverted to the secondary target, Belawan Deli, where the weather was little better.

 The Avengers bombed the wharves from 1500 feet, while the Corsairs strafed the fuel storage tanks and warehouses in the town.
-A train was also hit at nearby Kuala Simpang.
+A train was also hit at nearby Kualasimpang.
 Two of the Corsairs became lost and strafed a large storage tank at either Pangkalan Brandan or Pangkalan Susu.
 The defences of Belawan Deli were unprepared: the anti-aircraft artillery was ineffective and no fighters were put in the air, although one Mitsubishi Ki-21 was surprised and downed by a Hellcat.
 The raid ended in chaos, with complete loss of radio discipline.
 The strike force and escorts rendezvoused just beneath the clouds.
 Lieutenant Commander W. J. Mainprice had to form up his squadron (No. 854) and lead them back on his own initiative because of the "radio bedlam".
 All 55 aircraft returned safely and the four Corsairs landed by 1050, and the force retired.